Difference between adrenal fatigue and hypothyroidism

 Low Thyroid AKA Hypothyroid

-Low thyroid, or hypothyroid, also shows up as fatigue, but it's because the thyroid isn't functioning optimally.
+Low thyroid, or hypothyroid4, also shows up as fatigue, but it's because the thyroid isn't functioning optimally.
 Your thyroid is like the body's metabolic thermostat, and it controls metabolism, weight, temperature, and heart rate.
 It also plays a major role in fertility and your menstrual cycle.
 With hypothyroid, you either don't make enough thyroid hormones to meet the body's needs (primary hypothyroidism), or you can't convert the available thyroid hormone to the active form.

 The primary cause of hypothyroidism for most women is Hashimotos.
 In this autoimmune condition, the body mistakenly attacks its own thyroid tissues.
 But people can have hypothyroid for other reasons or even subclinical hypothyroid, which is an early form.
 With subclinical hypothyroidism, most labs technically fall within normal limits, but you can still have symptoms.

 Both adrenal fatigue and hypothyroidism benefit from lifestyle changes like diet, supplements, stress management, and sleep, but other treatments differ.
-Hypothyroidism may require medication to get the thyroid hormone levels back to normal.
+Hypothyroidism5 may require medication to get the thyroid hormone levels back to normal.
 At the same time, adrenal fatigue can often be resolved without medication (but there are supportive supplements).

 If you are wondering if you have either, it's essential to consult with a doctor or other healthcare professional.
 With proper diagnosis and treatment, you and your doctor can manage both conditions effectively.